Mr. Saad Ibrahim: P. Eng

 Design and Planning of Waterflood Schemes:

 - Water injection requirement and control methods of injection volumes

-- Waterflood displacement mechanism (fractional flow, Buckley Leverett)
+- Waterflood displacement mechanism (Frontal Advance Theory, by Buckley Leverett) – class problem

 - Scheme planning and design; including pilot design (case study)

 - Application of Multi-stage frac Horizontal Wells (MFHW) in waterflooding of tight formations(case study)